Salient Object Detection with Purificatory Mechanism and Structural Similarity Loss: Purificatory Network

 where $P_{i}$ and $G_i$ are the $i$th pixel of the predicted error map $P^{(i)}_{\mathcal{E}}$ and the ground-truth error map of $G^{(i)}_{\mathcal{E}}$, respectively.
 Also, $N(\cdot)$ in the above equation is a normalization operation, which casts the $G_{\mc{E}}$ and $P_{\mc{E}}$ into the range [0, 1].
 In our method, we add 1 to the input and divide by 2 as the $N(\cdot)$ operation.

-Through these operation, the rectification subnetwork provides the rectification attention and predicted error maps to the purificatory subnetwork, which drives PurNet to focus on the error-prone regions and rectify the wrong prediction.
+Through these operations, the rectification subnetwork provides the rectification attention and predicted error maps to the purificatory subnetwork, which drives PurNet to focus on the error-prone regions and rectify the wrong prediction.